Introduction to Financial planning career path:

 Be fair to yourself

 The important key to financial planning career path success is that you should ensure you have enough savings for a golden retirement and an investment account that would sustain you for life.
-Many people pay their bills, but do not save for the rainy day.
+Many people pay their bills but do not save for rainy days.
 Businesses make losses for these reasons too.
-Capital needs to be set aside for tough times otherwise you are in for hard knocks from the financial perspective.
+Capital needs to be set aside for tough times; otherwise, you are in for hard knocks from the financial perspective.

 The objective risk-benefit analysis is a must